Dev4w4n/e-masjid.my/README.md

 **Time to use your IT skills for good deeds**

-- Open source is a form of sadaqah which is a required practise in Islam.
+- Open source is a form of sadaqah which is a required practice in Islam.

+**Longer living**

+- Hosting/Tech companies may die, but we hope that by open-sourcing this project, it will live longer for the sake of ummah.

 ##  Prerequisite
 1. Docker